 Note by Al Shalloway, creator of the workshops.

-Disciplined Agile is currently creating two workshops, one a subset of the other.
-The first one the Disciplined Agile Value Stream Consultant Workshop (DAVSC).
+Disciplined Agile is currently creating the Disciplined Agile Value Stream Consultant Workshop (DAVSC).
 This workshop teaches someone to lead organizations to Agile at scale.
 The second is the DA FLEX Playbook for SAFe and is mostly a subset of the DAVSC for SPCs who want to improve their SAFe implementations.

 The core of FLEX is a playbook which provides a list of actions that organizations can take to improve their ability to achieve value quickly.
 Interleaved within these plays are the concepts needed to understand them as well as the principles that explain why they work.